The Overland: Great Southern Rail

-In May 2007, Great Southern Rail re-timetabled the service to operate three times weekly in daylight after the passenger cars had been overhauled with a new blue, purple and green livery applied and interiors renewed.
+In May 2007, Great Southern Rail completed a $4m interior overhaul of the passenger cars (jointly funded by the South Australian and Victorian governments) and introduced a new blue, purple and green livery applied; the service had already been re-timetabled to operate three times weekly in daylight the previous year.
 A new running emu logo was also introduced.
 From August 2008, 12 seats per train were made available to passengers within Victoria at V/Line fares.
 In October 2010, it was announced that the train would stop at Stawell.
 At the same time, the number of seats available on V/Line fares was increased to 64 per train.
 In August 2013, the three-times weekly service was reduced to twice-weekly.

 From 2007, The Overland continued to operate with a $1.5 million annual subsidy from the Victorian State Government.
-In August 2015, concerns were raised about the future of the service when GSR announced that, because the Federal Government's subsidy of the fares of pensioners, veterans and seniors taking train journeys would end in July 2016, services on GSR's other trains, The Ghan and the Indian Pacific, were to be halved.
+In August 2015, concerns were raised about the future of the service when GSR announced that, because the federal government's subsidy of the fares of pensioners, veterans and seniors taking train journeys would end in July 2016, services on GSR's other trains, The Ghan and the Indian Pacific, were to be halved.
 Later in the month, the South Australian Government announced that it would support the service as part of a $1 million deal with the company.